 Special Educational Needs and Disability (SEND) – Disability Equality

-Children’s areas of need will be identified and a graduated approach will be employed to support their learning ie assess, plan, do and review.
+Children’s areas of need will be identified and a graduated approach will be employed to support their learning (Assess, Plan, Do and Review).
 A Personal Learning Plan will be developed by the class teacher, in conjunction with the SENDCo.
 This will be discussed with parents and children and reviewed regularly.
 When appropriate, outside agencies such as educational psychologists, speech and language therapists, dyslexia specialist teachers or the school nursing team may be referred to, to assess a child’s level of need and suggest strategies to support.

 The school also implements a range of interventions and individual programmes.
-These include Apples and Pears, Nessie, Gym Trail and Bearing Away.
+These include Nessy (Phonic Support), Socially Speaking, Drawing and Talking and Beat Dyslexia.
 This is to ensure that all children have the opportunity to learn and develop to the best of their ability.

 When a child has complex needs and other professionals’ advice has been sought, an Education, Health and Care Plan request for assessment may be made.
 This is undertaken in partnership with parents.

 Arrangements for Dealing with Complaints about Provision for Children with Special Needs and / or Disability